 We have significant international operations.
-We have direct distribution channels in over 35 countries outside the United States, and during the nine months ended September 30, 2023 our foreign entities generated 57% of our net sales.
+We have direct distribution channels in over 35 countries outside the United States, and during the ~~nine~~ three months ended ~~September 30, 2023~~ ~~March 31, 2024~~ our foreign entities generated ~~57%~~ ~~59%~~ of our net sales.
 Compliance with complex foreign and U.S. laws and regulations that apply to our international operations increases our cost of doing business.
-These numerous and sometimes conflicting laws and regulations include, among others, data privacy requirements, labor relations laws, tax laws, anti-competition regulations, import and trade restrictions, tariffs, duties, quotas and other trade barriers, export requirements, U.S. laws such as the Foreign Corrupt Practices Act ("FCPA") and other U.S. federal laws and regulations established by the office of Foreign Asset Control, foreign laws such as the UK Bribery Act 2010 or other foreign laws which prohibit corrupt payments to governmental officials or certain payments or remunerations to customers.
+These numerous and sometimes conflicting laws and regulations include, among others, data privacy requirements, labor relations laws, tax laws, ~~anti-competition~~ ~~unfair competition~~ regulations, import and trade restrictions, tariffs, duties, quotas and other trade barriers, export requirements, U.S. laws such as the Foreign Corrupt Practices Act ("FCPA") and other U.S. federal laws and regulations established by the office of Foreign Asset Control, foreign laws such as the UK Bribery Act 2010 or other foreign laws which prohibit corrupt payments to governmental officials or certain payments or remunerations to customers.
 In addition, changes in laws or regulations potentially could be disruptive to our operations and business relationships in the affected regions.